MrTimmyJ/Python-Task-Manager/README.md

 # Python-Task-Manager
-A basic Task Manager made in Python
+A basic task manager made in Python